 What is the best to remove hard water deposits on sink and faucet?

 Toss some baking soda or Borax onto that pesky stain in your sink, then spritz on the same vinegar and water mixture you used for bathing.
 Let the cleaners do their magic for fifteen minutes before giving them a light scrub with an obedient sponge or brush (and be sure not to forget those protective gloves).

+I hope that you found a good answer to “how to clean a kitchen faucet”.
 Keep in mind that regular kitchen maintenance is essential for keeping things looking their best which includes cleaning your kitchen faucet regularly too!
 Regularly wiping down surfaces as well as running baking soda through drains every few weeks can help extend their life expectancy significantly as well as make them look brand new once again!